browninstitute/c-plus-j-website/index.md

 ### About the Conference

 News outlets rely on computation to tell some of the biggest stories of our time.
-They collect data when official sources have not.
+Journalists collect data when official sources have not.
 They build statistical models to uncover disparities, previously ignored.
-And they craft visualizations to reveal new dimensions to a story.
+And they craft new visualizations to help us experience our world in different ways.
 Some newsrooms have expertise in-house to produce this work, while others depend on collaborations with outside researchers.

 The Computation+Journalism Conference (C+J) is a venue where journalists and researchers meet.
-In this setting, news organizations can share experiences with computational and social scientists, exploring new research or “innovations in practice” that can serve the public good.
-At C+J we strive for symmetry in our talks and panels — journalism’s reporting conventions can be both solutions to computational problems as well as sources of new research questions.
+News organizations share experiences with computational and social scientists, and together explore new research or new kinds of practices that can serve the public good.

+Building on the success of C+J 2021, we are planning for C+J 2022 to be a large, inclusive event.
+The fact that people no longer have to travel to make substantial contributions at an event like this lowers the barriers to entry.
+We hope to attract researchers with some curiosity about journalism, as well as news organizations looking to expand their reporting capabilities or experiment with new ways to present stories.

+We are taking a very broad view of the term “researchers” to include our traditional audience of computing, data and social scientists, as well as artists and digital humanities scholars, historians, geographers and architects.

-Success for our conference is measured in new published stories, new kinds of research, and new cross-professional collaborations.
+Success for C+J is measured in new types of published stories, new lines of investigation, and new cross-professional collaborations.

 ### Going Hybrid in 2022